A Chekanov-Eliashberg algebra for Legendrian graphs: Preliminaries

 We also define the sets of vertices $\sV_\sL$, edges $\sE_\sL$ and half-edges $\sH_\sfv$ at $\sfv$ as the images of the corresponding sets of $\Lambda$ under $\pi_L$.
 Indeed, for $\sfv=\pi_L(v)$,

 Then as before, we will use $\sL$ to denote the image $\sL(\Gamma)$.
 Note that $\sH_\sfv$ inherits the cyclic order from $\cH_v$ via $\pi_L$.

-\begin{definition}[General position and regularity] We say that $\Lambda$ is in a {\em general position}, or its projection $\sL=\pi_L(\Lambda)$ is {\em regular} if it satisfies the following. \begin{itemize} \item There are only finitely many transverse double points in $\sL$ and no vertices of $\Lambda$ are double points. \item No half-edges of $\Lambda$ are parallel to the $y$-axis at their vertices. \end{itemize}
+\begin{definition}[General position and regularity] We say that $\Lambda$ is in a {\em general position}, or its projection $\sL=\pi_L(\Lambda)$ is {\em regular} if it satisfies the following. \begin{enumerate} \item There are only finitely many transverse double points in $\sL$ and no vertices of $\Lambda$ are double points. \item No half-edges of $\Lambda$ are parallel to the $y$-axis at their vertices. \end{enumerate}

 We denote the sets of all Legendrian graphs in a general position by $\cLG$. \end{definition}

 \begin{remark} Since each edge $e\in\cE_\Lambda$ is smooth Legendrian, $e$ cannot be parallel to the $z$-axis.
 That is, the restriction $\pi_L|_e$ always becomes a smooth immersion.